rmupap/rmupap.github.io/technical-standards/index.md

 ## Sensory and Motor Functions

-Qualifying applicants and enrolled PA program students...
+Qualifying applicants and enrolled PA Program students...

 1. are expected to have sufficient somatic and sensory capabilities, including adequate senses of vision, hearing, and smell, to adequately perform the inspection, palpation, auscultation, and percussion components of the physical examination.
 2. must possess the gross and fine motor coordination skills necessary to learn and perform routine laboratory tests as well as diagnostic and therapeutic procedures.